 - the Trust Deed and Rules of the Scheme.

 - the Memorandum and Articles of Association of the Trustee;

-- the SIP; and
+- the SIP: and

 - the members' booklet.

-New Trustees complete an induction programme, which includes completing TPR's online trustee toolkit.
-The Trustee toolkit is an online learning programme from TPR aimed at trustees of occupational pension schemes.
+New Trustees complete an induction programme, which includes completing The Pensions Regulator's online trustee toolkit.
+The Trustee toolkit is an online learning programme aimed at trustees of occupational pension schemes.
+During the year one new Trustee was appointed and provided with access to the above documentation in order for them to familiarise themselves with it.

 The Trustee toolkit includes a series of online learning modules and downloadable resources developed to help Trustees meet the minimum level of knowledge and understanding introduced in the Pensions Act 2004.
 New Trustees must complete this within six months of their appointment.
-All Trustees (excluding the newly appointed Trustee with less than six month's service) have completed the TPR's toolkit, including the new essential modules "How a DC scheme works" and "Investment in a DC scheme".
+All Trustees (excluding the newly appointed Trustee with less than six month's service) have completed the Pensions Regulator's toolkit, including the new essential modules "How a Defined Contribution scheme works" and "Investment in a Defined Contribution scheme".